 This course covers the anatomy and physiology of the mare and stallion as well as the practical application of this information to today's breeding farm.
 Daily management of mares, foals, stallions and youngstock including farm design for efficient and productive management will be discussed.
 The College's herd and breeding facilities will be used to assist the student in gaining hands-on experience in the use of techniques commonly used on the breeding farm.
-[Spring] [2 credits]
+[Spring] Applied Learning- Other [2 credits] [2 contact hour(s)]